8 Tips For Surviving Long Layovers

 Meet New People

 The airport is full of people just like you who love to travel and are willing to share their stories.
-Try striking up a conversation with the person next to you at the gate or the terminal bar.
+Strike up a conversation with the person next to you at the gate or the terminal bar.
 There are so many different stories to be heard at the airport, you may actually find yourself disappointed when it’s time to board the plane.

 Get Some Work Done

-Take A Short Trip Out Of The Airport
+Take a Short Trip Out of the Airport

-If your layover is considerably long (longer than a few hours—anything shorter is too much of a time risk) and you’re feeling brave, head out of the the airport for a while and see what you can discover.
-Just keep in mind that you’ll have to go through security again when you return, so make sure to leave plenty of time for that.
+If your layover is considerably long (longer than a few hours—anything shorter is too much of a time risk) and you’re feeling brave, head out of the airport for a while and see what you can discover.
+Just keep in mind that you’ll have to pass through security again when you return, so make sure to leave plenty of time for that.

 Patrick Gensel is a world-roaming visual storyteller with a special place in his heart for action sports and the natural world.
 No matter where Patrick is, you can always find him sharing his stories on Adventuretravelbuzz.com, Instagram and Twitter .